Nolan Jones Player Props: Rockies vs. Reds

 Nolan Jones At The Plate

-- Jones has six doubles, four home runs and 10 walks while batting .321.
+- Jones is batting .354 with eight doubles, five home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.